joshuasamaniego/joshuasamaniego/README.md

 ## Here is what I've been working on lately:

-- 🔭 I’m currently working on - The Blue Witness Project by Human Rights First
+- 🔭 I’m currently working on - The Tellor Bounties Project!
 - 🌱 I’m currently learning - Cryptocurrency/Block Chain Technologies
-- 👯 I’m looking to collaborate on - Job Searching Tips/Tactics
+- 👯 I’m looking to collaborate on - DeFi
 - 🤔 I’m looking for help with - Design Patterns: Elements of Reusable Object-Oriented Software
 - 💬 Ask me about - Coffee, Music and Travel, but really ANYTHING!
 - 📫 How to reach me - joshuadsamaniego@gmail.com